saliaku/project-doc/content/Docs/Getting Started/_index.md

 ## Prerequisites

-Before starting, ensure you have the following:
+Before starting the moodle installation, ensure you have the following:

 - A Linux server (Ubuntu is used in this guide).
 - A user account with root privileges.
 - Basic knowledge of the terminal and SSH (if you're installing remotely).
 - A working LAMP stack (Linux, Apache, MySQL, PHP).

-If you don't have LAMP installed, follow these steps first:
+If you don't have LAMP installed, follow the below steps first.

 ## Moodle Hardware Requirements